yogsototh/Scratch/multi/blog/Haskell-the-Hard-Way.md

 In Haskell, types are strong and static.

 Why is this important?
-It will help you _a lot_ not to make some mistake.
+It will help you _greatly_ to avoid mistakes.
 In Haskell, most bugs are caught during the compilation of your program.
 And the main reason is because of the type inference during compilation.
-It will be easy to detect where you used the bad parameter at the wrong place for example.
+It will be easy to detect where you used the wrong parameter at the wrong place for example.

 <h4 id="type-inference">Type inference</h4>

 Static typing is generally essential to reach fast execution time.
-But most static typed language are bad to generalize concepts.
+But most statically typed languages are bad at generalizing concepts.
-What saves Haskell is that it can _infere_ types.
+Haskell's saving grace is that it can _infer_ types.

 Here is a simple example.
 The `square` function in Haskell: